farhanpavel/SpendWise/README.md

 - At the start of a new day, users can enter fresh expenses and the app will track them separately, with data automatically categorized.

+#### Hover Tooltip for Spending Details:

+-  Display the purpose of each expense in a tooltip when hovering over table entries

 ## 📁 Project Structure